Members of the public and members of professional institutions are able to obtain a barrister's services directly.

 The cost will vary depending upon what you are instructing a barrister to do for you, the complexity and nature of your case and the seniority of counsel.
 We have a dedicated, experienced team of clerks that will be your first point of contact with Guildhall Chambers.

-Once papers and clear instructions have been received, a clerk will contact you with a proposed fee and, assuming that is agreed, they will send you a letter of engagement that sets out our terms and conditions, confirms the quote and requires your counter-signature.
+Once papers and clear instructions have been received, a clerk will contact you with a proposed fee and timescale for completing the work assuming that is agreed, they will send you a letter of engagement that sets out our terms and conditions, confirms the quote and requires your counter-signature.
 Fees are then to be paid in advance of the work being undertaken.
 No fees are payable until that quote has been given, accepted and that letter of engagement signed.

 This has become less obvious in recent years, but typically barristers specialise in providing expert legal advice, drafting documents and advocacy in court.